Stable high-order cubature formulas for experimental data: Proposed Methods

-Once the cubature weights $\mathbf{w}^{\ell^1}$ have been computed, one checks whether the resulting CF is perfectly stable or not.
-This can be done either by directly examining perfect stability ($\kappa(\mathbf{w}^{\ell^1}) = I[1]$) or by inspect nonnegativity ($\mathbf{w}^{\ell^1} \geq 0$).
-If the resulting CF is perfectly stable, the desired integral $I[f]$ is approximated by the following \emph{$\ell^1$-CF}:
+Constraint optimization problems of this type are known as basis pursuit problems \cite{chen2001atomic,boyd2004convex}.
+They play a central role in modern statistical signal processing, particularly the theory of compressed sensing; see \cite{candes2006stable,candes2006robust,donoho2006compressed,bruckstein2009sparse,foucart2017mathematical} and references therein.\footnote{It is also worth noting that basis pursuit is closely connected with linear programming \cite{bloomfield1983least,dantzig1998linear,dantzig2006linear,gill1991numerical,vanderbei2020linear}.} Once the cubature weights $\mathbf{w}^{\ell^1}$ have been computed, we check whether or not the resulting CF is nonnegative.
+That is, if $\mathbf{w}^{\ell^1} \geq 0$ holds.
+If this is the case, the desired integral $I[f]$ is approximated by the following \emph{$\ell^1$-CF}:

 By construction, this CF is perfectly stable, while having DoE $d$.
-On the other hand, if the resulting CF is \emph{not} perfectly stable, one decreases the DoE by one ($d \mapsto d-1$) and returns to \ref{item:2}.
+On the other hand, if the resulting CF is \emph{not} nonnegative, one decreases the DoE by one ($d \mapsto d-1$) and returns to \ref{item:2}.
 The whole procedure is summarized in Algorithm \ref{algo:l1-CF}.

-In my own implementation, I have utilized the stability criterion "$\mathbf{w}^{\ell^1} \geq 0$".
-This condition is expected to be more robust than "$\kappa(\mathbf{w}^{\ell^1}) = I[1]$", which can be sensitive to rounding errors if not implemented with care.
-While I think that Algorithm \ref{algo:l1-CF} better explains the basic idea, a computationally more efficient reformulation of the above procedure is described in Algorithm \ref{algo:CF-efficient}.
+It should be pointed out that Algorithm \ref{algo:l1-CF} is only intended to provide a simple explanation of how the $\ell^1$-CFs are constructed.
+A computationally more efficient reformulation of the above construction procedure is described in Algorithm \ref{algo:CF-efficient}.

-\begin{remark}[Computation and Uniqueness of the $\ell^1$-Solution] It should be noted that $\norm{\cdot}_1$ is a convex but not strictly convex norm.
+\begin{remark}[Computation and Uniqueness of the $\ell^1$-Solution] Note that $\norm{\cdot}_1$ is a convex, but not strictly convex, norm.
 Hence, in general, the $\ell^1$-solution will not be unique.
-Yet, it is also well-known that in most cases this is not a problem and the $\ell^1$-solution, in fact, is unique.
-In many case, the $\ell^1$-solution furthermore has the property of being a sparse solution; see \cite{donoho2003optimally,donoho2006most,tsaig2006breakdown} (also see \cite{donoho2006most2}).
-In recent years, this motivated many researchers to use the $\ell^1$-norm as a surrogate for the $\ell^0$-"norm" (number of nonzero entries) \cite{candes2006stable,candes2006robust,donoho2006compressed,glaubitz2019high}.\footnote{Of course, the $\ell^0$-"norm" is not really a norm---it is not absolutely homogenous---and the problem of computing $\ell^0$-solutions is NP-hard.} In my own implementation, I used the Matlab function \emph{minL1lin} \cite{matt2020constrained} to solve \eqref{eq:l1-sol}.
-Please see \cite{matt2020constrained} for more information. \end{remark}
+It is also well-known, however, that in most cases this is not a problem and the $\ell^1$-solution in fact is unique.
+In many cases, the $\ell^1$-solution furthermore has the property of being a sparse solution; see \cite{donoho2003optimally,donoho2006most,tsaig2006breakdown} (also see \cite{donoho2006most2}).
+In recent years, this motivated many researchers to use the $\ell^1$-norm as a surrogate for the $\ell^0$-"norm" (number of nonzero entries) \cite{candes2006stable,candes2006robust,donoho2006compressed,glaubitz2019high}.\footnote{Of course, the $\ell^0$-"norm" is not really a norm---it is not absolutely homogenous---and the problem of computing $\ell^0$-solutions is NP-hard.} \end{remark}